My bucket policy grants full access to another AWS account. Why are IAM users from that account still getting Access Denied errors?

 The user's IAM policy doesn't grant access to the bucket

-For cross-account access, the user must be granted bucket access in both the IAM policy in Account A and the bucket policy in Account B.
+For cross-account access, make sure that you grant bucket access in the IAM policy in Account A and the bucket policy in Account B.

 Follow these steps to check the user's IAM policy in Account A: